 - Jerkass: Bob treats Vic and Frankie as expendable pawns, and is arrogant and sadistic.

 - Diplomatic Impunity: Bob possesses seemingly global diplomatic immunity; being able to drop a nuke in the Northwest Territories — destroying a town and killing its inhabitants — without fear of reprisal from the Canadian government, and cowed Nick Fury into submission by threatening to have him thrown in the Vault if he continued to interfere in the Ararat Corporation's plan to wipe out humanity.

-- Omnicidal Maniac: Bob's goal was to wipe out all life on Earth, having been manipulated by an evil entity into trying to do so with the Biblical Great Flood and not got the memo that he'd been tricked.
+- Omnicidal Maniac: Bob's goal was to wipe out all life on Earth, having been manipulated by an evil entity into trying to do so with the Biblical Great Flood and not gotten the memo that he'd been tricked.

 - Psychopathic Manchild: Bob alternates between arrogant smugness and gleeful excitement at the drop of a hat, particularly when observing the symbiote clone's sadism.

 - Robotic Reveal: Unlike the Suit, who is missing eyes, Bob appears to be fully human.
 However, his bodies are actually constructs created by spider-like alien robots — as revealed when he abruptly disgorges several spider-robots to alter his appearance.

 - What Happened to the Mouse?: Despite the attempts by the Suit, S.H.I.E.L.D., and the Fantastic Four to stop him, Bob succeeded in accomplishing his goal of having the Venom symbiote assimilate its clone.
 Why his plan never came into fruition, however, was never explained and he hasn't been seen since.

 Alter Ego: Cletus Kasady

 Notable Aliases: The Red Slayer, Friendly Neighborhood Carnage, Poison Carnage, Prophet of the Void